 - Westminster Borough – Not much to comment on.
 This one is high priced but is one of the best-rated locations in London!

 - Point A Hotel– 15 minutes of walk to the Parliament Square, small but clean rooms..
 The Point A hotel is well priced in my opinion and located in Westminster.

 - Lord Milner B&B– This is a 5-star old school luxury hotel with uniquely designed rooms and historic furnishings.
 We have stayed here and we love the freshly cooked breakfast.

-There is a lot more I could write about but I guess that would increase the article dramatically so I decided to split it up in parts.
+There is a lot more I could write about this London trip / vacation but I guess that would increase the article dramatically so I decided to split it up in parts.
 I didn’t tell you my club and bar stories and about how cool the nights can be in London if you know where to go.
 Stay tuned for my upcoming stories, share this article if you liked it and feel free to leave me some comments or suggestions…